|On this page…|

 membrane peaks membrane

 By default, MATLAB Mobile saves up to 100 figure snapshots in your history after you exit the application.
-To change this setting, swipe left, touch the Settings tab and select Max Snapshots in History.
+To change this setting, tap the Menu button or the menu, tap Settings, and tap Max Snapshots in History.